julietngozi/Using-Amazon-s-S3-to-Host-a-static-website/README.md

 ![css](https://user-images.githubusercontent.com/104633983/191970804-fa7fd0bc-9601-4a74-bc7d-4a6456239d8f.PNG)

+After the necessary files and folders have been added, scroll down and click on Upload.

+The uploading should be done in a few minutes depending on your network and content size.
+Also, please do not close the tab while the upload process is going on.

 Step 3 : Create IAM Role

 Now, EC2 want to pull code from S3.
 So you want to create IAM Role to give EC2 permission to access S3.